github/maintainermonth/README.md

 Conference entirely for, and by, open source maintainers.
 Two days of talks from a wide variety of projects on how they approached - and sometimes even solved! - common difficulties in OS project maintenance.
 All are welcome.

-_Meta
-Lightly stewarded by GitHub.
-We posted it, and we’ll enforce the CoC, but we don’t own it - this is a community effort.
-Thank you to everyone who has already been a part of this effort, and thank you to everyone who will be!_